Skip to content

 Intervention

-80 mg/kg ideal body weight of magnesium sulfate in 100 mL 5% dextrose water (D5W) given over 30 minutes before cardiopulmonary bypass, followed by 8 mg/kg ideal body weight per hour intravenous magnesium sulfate infusion for 48 hours postoperatively.
+Magnesium sulfate 80 mg/kg ideal body weight was infused in 100 mL D5W over 30 minutes before cardiopulmonary bypass, followed by a continuous intravenous infusion of 8.0 mg/kg ideal body weight per hour for 48 hours in 100 mL D5W.
+The comparator was placebo infusion.

 Results